20 Fun Preschool Activities Using Everyday Items

 Required: Plastic 20oz pop bottle, masking tape, cloth, rubber gloves, brown shoe polish

 Pre-schoolers can make a vase for those wonderful wildflowers that they have collected.
-Take a 20 oz plastic pop bottle, tear or cut 2-4 inches pieces of masking tape.
-Have the pre-schoolers completely cover the plastic bottle with masking tape pieces.
-Once this is complete put on gloves and rub small amounts of brown shoe polish onto the taped bottle.
-Wait about 10 minutes then rub the excess off with a clean cloth.
+Take a 20 oz plastic pop bottle and tear or cut 2-4 inch pieces of masking tape.
+Have the preschoolers completely cover the plastic bottle with masking tape pieces.
+Once this is complete, put on gloves and rub small amounts of brown shoe polish (or paint) onto the taped bottle.
+Wait about 10 minutes, then rub the excess off with a clean cloth.
 Now you have a unique vase to put your wildflowers in.

 R. Scheel, Fun-Attic, Inc.